Chinese Communist Party Committee Secretary

 Post-Cultural Revolution, the CCP is responsible for the formulation of policies and the government is responsible for its day-to-day execution.
 At every level of jurisdiction, a government leader serves alongside the party secretary.
 For example, in the case of a province, the provincial Party Secretary is the de facto highest office, but the government is headed by a government leader called a "Governor" (省长 (省長, shěng zhǎng)).
 The Governor is usually the second-highest-ranking official in the party's Provincial Committee, and holds the concurrent title of "Deputy Party Committee Secretary" (省委副书记 (省委副書記, shěng wěi fù shū jì)).
-A similar comparison can be made for municipal Party Secretaries and Mayors.
+A similar comparison can be made for municipal Party Secretaries and Mayors in city-level, or even for the general secretary of CCP and the Premier of State Council in state-level.

 There have been rare instances where both Party Secretary and Governor (or Mayor) positions were held by the same person, though this is not the common practice since the end of the Cultural Revolution.
 The Party Secretary is usually assisted by numerous Deputy Party Secretaries.

 Until the 1980s, the leading position of a local party organization was called the First Secretary, its deputy the "Second Secretary".
 The local party organizations each had its own Secretariat with numerous secretaries.

+Under the general secretaryship of Xi Jinping, party secretaries have gained particular prominence in private enterprises, sometimes doubling as company president or chairman of the board.